 Black Bear is available on all major digital platforms from 23rd April

 This second part diverts stylistically from the staginess of the first, emphasised by the hand-held camerawork and authentic conversations.
 However, the film also introduces a screwball element, with the various crew members working on the film becoming involved in comical hijinks.
-These include the script supervisor being so high that she doesn’t know what page of the script they are on—the assistant director running to the toilet frequently due to food poisoning.
-And various crew members pouring coffee on Blair by accident.
+These include the script supervisor being so high that she doesn’t know what page of the script they are on and the assistant director running to the toilet frequently due to food poisoning.
 While entertaining, these moments again draw attention to the artificiality of what we are watching, the making of the film just as staged as the film itself.

-One of the significant connotations of meta cinema is that, as the audience sees the crew and director at work, they are also aware of how the film they are watching essentially has another unseen team in the background.
+One of the significant connotations of meta-cinema is that, as the audience sees the crew and director at work, they are also aware of the unseen team in the background.
 As the movie continued, I kept expecting a finale where the camera pans out and takes a step back into reality, where we see Levine instructing Aubrey Plaza and the other actors.
-This did not happen, maybe for the better, because then it automatically would raise the never-ending question of “now who is filming this crew?”
+This did not happen, maybe for the better, because then it would automatically raise the never-ending question of “Now, who is filming this crew?”

-The cast is great across the board, but the film clearly belongs to Aubrey Plaza; she remains the most likeable character in both episodes, despite playing the temptress in the first and scorned woman in the second.
-Her performance in the film’s opening episode clearly playing off Plaza’s established persona as a dry-witted and ever sarcastic comedienne.
+The cast is great across the board, but the film clearly belongs to Aubrey Plaza, and she remains the most likeable character in both episodes despite playing the temptress in the first and scorned woman in the second.
+Her performance in the film’s opening episode clearly plays off Plaza’s established persona as a dry-witted and ever-sarcastic comedienne.
 Yet, in the latter half, she hits notes that we haven’t seen from her before.